sergiolubo/DockerLabs-WriteUps/Elevator.md

 80/tcp open  http    syn-ack ttl 64
 ```

-We run a set of default scripts with **nmap** to gather more information related to the ports discovered in the previous scan.
+Next, we use **nmap** default scripts to gather more information about the discovered ports:

 ```shell
 nmap -sCV -p80 172.17.0.2